Configuration Reference

 INITIAL_USER | root | — | User for the very first connection (before bootstrap creates SSH_USER) |

-INITIAL_USERis only used for the firstmake k3s-masterrun.
-After the VPS is bootstrapped with your regular user,SSH_USERtakes over.
+INITIAL_USERis only used for the initial Ansible connection.
+After the VPS is bootstrapped,SSH_USERtakes over.

 k3s